the1lab/1lab/src/Logic/Propositional/Classical.lagda.md

 what is really going on: what we care about is that a provable theorem `ψ ⊢ P` is true **in some semantics**.
-For classical propositional logic, it just so happens that we only care about one semantics[^1] (the booleans), so authors often conflate "true" with "true in thhis particular semantics".
+For classical propositional logic, it just so happens that we only care about one semantics[^1] (the booleans), so authors often conflate "true" with "true in this particular semantics".

 [^1]: We will see why this is the case in just a bit!